YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/4. Dockerfile/README.md

 EXPOSE 5000
 ```

+This Dockerfile does the following:

+Specifies the base image to use (`python:3.9-slim-buster`).
+Sets the working directory within the container (`/app`).
+Copies the `requirements.txt` file from the host into the container.
+Installs the required packages within the container using `pip`.
+Copies the `app.py` file from the host into the container.
+Sets the command to run when the container starts (`python app.py`).
+Exposes port 5000 for the application.

+<------------------------------------------------------------------------>

 > The instruction is not case-sensitive.
 However, convention is for them to be UPPERCASE to distinguish them from arguments more easily.

 Some **common arguments** that can be used in a Dockerfile: